cruxppc/cruxppc-ng-3.5/notes/install.md

-This document is intended to be a supplment to the handbook and provides some additional explanation and tips for installing CRUX PPC
+This document is intended to be a supplment to the handbook and provides some additional explanation and tips for installing CRUX PPC.
+The handbook is the document that describes how to install CRUX PPC.
+This document provides a bit more detail about some portions of the install.

 ## General info